 Because the election of China’s president happened the day after Pope Francis was elected, many jokes played on the two opaque and rigid institutions.

 To paraphrase a joke on Weibo, China’s popular microblogging site, “1.2 billion Catholics had no idea who their Pope was going to be, but us 1.3 billion Chinese have known for a long time who our next president will be.”
-(It's funnier in Chinese.)